"Handle With Care: Dreams Inside": The Invisible Sign All Children Carry

 So help children see what’s wonderful in them every day.
 Ask them what their favorite part of the day was, or their favorite sport, what things they’re good at.

 Let them feel important.
-Show them how to use scissors, draw, mold clay, kick a ball hard.
+Show them how to use scissors, draw, mold clay, and kick a ball hard.
 Let them get excited, let them understand they have a lot to contribute even if they’re “little.”
 And so that they’ll grow, show them a thousand and one ways to do things.
 Ways to control their anger, to share their displeasure and their happiness.

 Don’t let them go to bed without having them say great things about themselves.
 Without highlighting their best qualities, their achievements, their dreams, and their wishes.
-Value their successes, communicate with them.
+Value their successes, and communicate with them.
 Because I promise you, it’s easier to raise a strong child than to fix a broken adult.

 Principal image courtesy of Karin Taylor